 Dion Phaneuf Contract Information:

-Signed a six-year contract extension in February 2008.
+Signed a seven-year, $49 million contract extension in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Dion Phaneuf – simply subscribe now.

 |2013-14 Proj||28||NHL||TOR||80||Subscribe now to see our 2013-14 projections for Dion Phaneuf|